technoabsurdist/soul-ai/README.md

   <img src="./frontend/public/dreams2.png" alt="Dreams AI Logo" width="300">
 </p>

-# Dreams AI
+# Soul AI

-Dreams AI is an intuitive platform designed to simplify and enhance your dream logging experience.
-Users can input dream details and benefit from automatic title, tag, and image generation, with the core feature offering profound insights into the deeper psychological implications of your dreams.
-Dive into your subconscious and uncover unique narratives with Dreams AI.
+Dive into the intricate tapestry of your mind by analyzing journal entries and patterns. <br /> Input a thought, mood, or event into our AI-powered journal, no matter how vague or detailed.<br />
+Using NLP models, we categorize your thoughts and identify patterns based on deep insights.
+Crucially, we offer insights that demystify your subconscious, bringing clarity to your inner world.

 ## Features

-- **Dream Logging**: Streamlined process for dream documentation in a user-friendly digital format.
+- **Thoughts Logging**: Streamlined process for thoughts, moods, or anything-documentation in a user-friendly format.
-- **Automated Title, Tag, and Image Generation**: Effortless organization of your dream entries.
+- **Automated Title, Tag, and Image Generation**: Effortless organization of your entries.
-- **Deep Dream Analysis**: Identification and interpretation of patterns, entities, and recurring motifs.
+- **Insight Generator**: we offer insights that demystify your subconscious, bringing clarity to your inner world.
+- **Soul Chat**: Talk to a model fine-tuned on your insights.
+Made just for you.

 ## Frontend